pdonis/powerseries/FORMULAS.md

     I1 = 1 / f1 (1 - x I1 * I1 * F2(I))

 This is now sufficient to implement the generator recursively.
+Note that the first term of I being zero is also required so that the composition F2(I) can proceed.

 Square Root
 -----------